eguneys/blue-retro2023/README.md

 Have a Happy day.

+  Controls:

+    - wasd or ijkl or arrows for movement
+    - xc or Space for pickup
+    - m for toggle music

 ## Tips

 Use magic ratios like these to increase juice `0.86543` instead of dry numbers like `0.7`.